sorbet/sorbet/website/docs/error-reference.md

 ## 3707

-> This error is specific to Stripe's custom `--stripe-packages` definition.
-If
+> This error is specific to Stripe's custom `--stripe-packages` mode.
+If you are
-> you are at Stripe, please see [go/modularity](http://go/modularity) for more.
+> at Stripe, please see [go/modularity](http://go/modularity) for more.

 `__package.rb` files must declare exactly one package.

 ## 3709

-> This error is specific to Stripe's custom `--stripe-packages` definition.
-If
+> This error is specific to Stripe's custom `--stripe-packages` mode.
+If you are
-> you are at Stripe, please see [go/modularity](http://go/modularity) for more.
+> at Stripe, please see [go/modularity](http://go/modularity) for more.

 A package cannot import itself.
 Double check which files and/or packages you intended to modify, as you've likely made a typo.

 ## 3710

-> This error is specific to Stripe's custom `--stripe-packages` definition.
-If
+> This error is specific to Stripe's custom `--stripe-packages` mode.
+If you are
-> you are at Stripe, please see [go/modularity](http://go/modularity) for more.
+> at Stripe, please see [go/modularity](http://go/modularity) for more.

 Even though `__package.rb` files use Ruby syntax, they do not allow arbitrary Ruby code.
 The fact that they use Ruby syntax is a convenience so that: